Nitrocyclohexane

 Nitrocyclohexane is an organic compound with the molecular formula C6H11NO2.
 It is a colorless liquid, but degraded samples appear pale yellow.
+It once was produced commercially as a precursor to caprolactam.

 Preparation

-It is prepared by reaction of nitrogen dioxide with cyclohexane.
+It is prepared by reaction of nitrogen dioxide with cyclohexane, the so-called Nixian process.
 Cyclohexane is a convenient substrate because all twelve C-H bonds are equivalent, so mononitration does not give isomers (unlike the case of n-hexane).

 Hazards

 Nitrocyclohexane is highly flammable and a strong oxidizing agent.
 It is listed as an extremely hazardous substance by the Emergency Planning and Community Right-to-Know Act, and the NOAA warns that it can be explosive.